Our Top Madison Dining Recommendations

 Tempest Oyster Bar: 120 E Wilson St, downtown Madison near the Capitol Square.
 Fresh and sustainable seafood restaurant featuring live Maine lobster, Friday fish fry, oysters, and Saturday prime rib.

 Sardine: 617 Williamson St, downtown Madison on Lake Monona.
-Bistro-style dining featuring French and American cuisine including seafood hors d’oeuvres and unique dinner options.
+Bistro-style dining featuring French and American cuisine including seafood hors d’oeuvres and unique dining options.

 Restaurant Muramoto: 108 King St, downtown Madison near the Capitol Square.
 Extraordinary Asian fusion with sushi, salads, and unique entrees along with an extensive Thursday to Saturday late-night menu.